keithgh1/AmigaQB_extract/README.md

 ## Release History

+Sept 10th, 2024: Version 0.4.2

+* Minor update to address issue #8.
+* Any directory of filename parsed from the backup file is now run through pathvalidate's sanitize_path()
+* This prevents illegal characters from even being attempted to be written
+* Also added was try/except blocks around all file operations.
+This prevents the script from failing and allows for more graceful handling

 Sept 9th, 2024: Version 0.4.1

 * Minor update to sanitize directory names and catch file system errors when creating directories.
 More work needs done here.